LDTpro/Chaos/README.md

 * Fill in the *config.php* with the information you have.
 * All done.

 ### Remember: The webhook must use HTTPS.
 You can use Let's Encrypt for free.
+This project needs a MySQL database to work.

 ## Usage
-Send message *bot* to page when you want to start chatting or end conversation.
+Send message *bot* to page when you want to start chatting or end the conversation.

 ## Maintainer
 * Vir ([mrvir](https://mrvir.com/))

-For more information on how the script was originally created and how it works, contact me.
+For more information on how the script was created and how it works, contact me.

 ## Credits